kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 <!-- CONTRIBUTING -->

-## In the code
+## History

 This project has tried two other OS flavors before settling on MicroOS.
 Fedora Server, and k3OS.
-The latter is now defunct, that's why we decided to upgrade to openSUSE MicroOS.
+The latter, k3OS, is now defunct!
 However, our code base for it lives on in the [k3os branch](https://github.com/kube-hetzner/kube-hetzner/tree/k3os).
+Do not hesitate to check it out, it should still work.

 ## Contributing